The Synodal Document: Part 1

 The phrase “Reaching consensus as an expression of Christ” and moving to be a Church which is “more participatory and missionary” seems problematic in light of the power structure within the Church.

 The Church is not a Democracy.
-The Laity have NO power, except for the power to withdraw.
+The Laity have NO power, except for the option to withdraw.
 Parish Priests control their Parish; the Bishop controls the Diocese and the Holy Father rules over the whole Catholic Church.
 Clearly, if we do not come to the ‘right’ conclusion, all Synodal input is for nought: the German Synodal Way found this out the hard way!

 As I laboured through the document, I wondered if it will be used as a sneaky way to introduce more difficult liberal changes such as the ordination of women as deacons and an increased acceptance of LGB lifestyle under the flag of “Social Justice.”